 The Overseas Transfer Charge

-The Finance Bill 2017 legislated that transfers to QROPS requested on or after 9 March 2017 will be taxed at a rate of 25% unless at least one of the following apply:
+The Finance Bill 2017 legislated that transfers to QROPS requested on or after 9 March 2017 will be taxed at a rate of 25% unless at least one of the following applies:

 Beware of the five-year liability clause

 Transferred UK pension funds remain taxable by HMRC for five full tax years.
-QROPS providers will be required by HMRC to report income payments to anyone who originally qualified for an exemption and thereafter moves to a country outside the EEA.
+HMRC will require QROPS providers to report income payments to anyone who originally qualified for an exemption and, after that, moves to a country outside the EEA.
 In such a scenario, individuals would face a 25% tax bill on the initial transferred value.

-Both International SIPPs and QROPS have similar characteristics allowing the individual a more flexible approach to the management of their existing UK pensions.
+Both International SIPPs and QROPS have similar characteristics allowing the individual a more flexible approach to managing their existing UK pensions.
 In terms of suitability, a QROPS is generally more appropriate for those with larger pension pots.
 A QROPS can help protect against future tax liabilities for those nearing the UK Lifetime Allowance (currently £1 million).